Comparison guide4 min readBy Ian Rennie

 Best SureTyping routeUse the main lessons roadmap and QWERTY layout hub.Home-row foundations

-QWERTY is still the default for a reason: it is the keyboard you already touch all day.
-If your bottleneck is practice quality rather than layout choice, staying with QWERTY and training more deliberately is often the best move.
+QWERTY is still the global standard for a reason: it is the layout on every shared keyboard, every office machine, and every laptop you will ever borrow.
+If your bottleneck is practice quality rather than layout ergonomics, staying with QWERTY and training more deliberately is almost always the higher-return move.

 A useful layout comparison is not just about how hard a switch feels.
 It is about what each layout is genuinely good for once you use it in real life.